cbg-ethz/scdna-pipe/README.md

   ```
 3. (Optional) Refer to https://snakemake.readthedocs.io to customise your `snakemake` for your environment

+## Contributing

+You are very welcome to contribute!
+You can start with the existing issues or create new issues.
+Make sure to follow the CI checks.
+Use the [pre-commit hook](https://github.com/anilbey/dna-pipeline/blob/master/.pre-commit-config.yaml) defined in the project to meet the code style.
+If you are adding new functionality, add the corresponding test as well in order to keep the code coverage high.

 ## Authors

 * **Mustafa Anıl Tuncel**  [:octocat:](https://github.com/anilbey)